Hibrymobaylow/Data-Cleaning/README.md

 # Data-Cleaning
-This involves cleaning of data for visualization or machine learning purpose
+This involves cleaning of data for analytics or machine learning purpose The sole purpose of this project is to show my wrangling skills